 115.272 Evidentiary standard for administrative investigations

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

 The agency does not impose a standard higher than the preponderance of the evidence or 51% in determining whether an allegation of sexual abuse or sexual harassment is substantiated.
 The PREA Coordinator confirmed during interviews that the agency uses preponderance of the evidence when determining the disposition of an investigation.

 The auditor reviewed all allegations from the past twelve months.
-The determinations were based upon the appropriate standard.
+The determination was based on the appropriate standard.

+Review:

+Policy and procedure

+Investigation reports

+Interview with PREA Coordinator
-115.273 Reporting to residents

-Policy 1300.05 requires client notifications of the outcome determination in an investigation of sexual abuse or sexual harassment.
-The policy sates that clients shall be informed of:

-- substantiated, unsubstantiated, or unfounded determination - whether the staff member is no longer working within the client's facility - whether the staff member is no longer employed by the agency - whether the staff member/client abuser has been indicted on a charge related to sexual abuse in the facility - whether the staff member/client abuser has been convicted on a change related to sexual abuse within the facility

-The agency has an appropriate PREA Allegation Outcome Notice that contains all the required information per PREA standard 115.273 (c) (1) (2) (3) (4) and (d) (1) (2).

-The agency has had six allegations during the past twelve months.
-The outcome notice was given to the resident victim.
+115.273 Reporting to residents Auditor Overall Determination: Meets Standard Auditor Discussion Policy 1300.05 requires client notifications of the outcome determination in an investigation of sexual abuse or sexual harassment.
+The policy sates that clients shall be informed of: substantiated, unsubstantiated, or unfounded determination whether the staff member is no longer working within the client's facility whether the staff member is no longer employed by the agency whether the staff member/client abuser has been indicted on a charge related to sexual abuse in the facility whether the staff member/client abuser has been convicted on a change related to sexual abuse within the facility The agency has an appropriate PREA Allegation Outcome Notice that contains all the required information per PREA standard 115.273 (c) (1) (2) (3) (4) and (d) (1) (2).
+The agency has had one (1) allegation during the past twelve months of resident to resident sexual harassment.
+The outcome notice of unsubstantiated was given to the resident victim.
 Residents are required to sign and date the notice, and a copy will be placed in the investigation file.
+The facility had two allegations.
+The outcome notice was given to both residents in each investigation.
+Residents are required to sign and date the notice, and a copy is placed in the investigation file.
 The auditor was provided a copy of the signed and dated notification given to the residents.
 The PREA Coordinator reports that every attempt is made to give victims outcome notices, even if the resident is no longer at the facility.
 The PREA Coordinator remains in contact with criminal investigators in order to give notice to any criminal proceeding outcomes.

-PREA Allegation Outcome Notice form
+Review: Policy and procedure PREA Allegation Outcome Notice and Form PREA Coordinator interview The auditor was able to view the outcome notifications given to the resident in the allegation.

-115.276 Disciplinary sanctions for staff

-Staff are required by policy 1300.05a to be appropriately disciplined for any substantiated allegation of sexual abuse, sexual harassment, or sexual misconduct.
+115.276 Disciplinary sanctions for staff Auditor Overall Determination: Meets Standard Auditor Discussion Staff are required by policy 1300.05a to be appropriately disciplined for any substantiated allegation of sexual abuse, sexual harassment, or sexual misconduct.
 Policy 1300.05 declares it is never appropriate or acceptable for a staff member to have a personal or sexual relationship with a resident, and any sexual contact with a client is a terminable offense as well as criminally punishable.
 The policy requires the agency to report any terminations due to violations of agency policy on sexual abuse or sexual harassment to any relevant licensing board and to law enforcement agencies if the behavior is criminal.
 A staff member who resigns during an investigation will not terminate these responsibilities.
 The Human Resource Director confirmed the practice of terminating the employment of any employee that violates the agency's zero tolerance policy.